Engaging with Infants and Toddlers through Respectful and Peaceful Care Part 3

 Due to copyrighted material, this course will not be recorded.

-Please add firstname.lastname@example.org and email@example.com to your contact list, or check your spam folder after enrolling in a course through PayPal.
+Please add firstname.lastname@example.org to your contact list or check your spam folder after signing up for a course via PayPal.

 Once registered, you will receive Zoom link.

 If a cancellation occurs between August 31 to September 30, you will receive 50% refund.
 If your cancellation occurs before August 30, you will be entitled to a 75% refund.